-The six week diagnostic wait was initially introduced as a ‘milestone’ in March 2008 to support the achievement of the 18 week referral to treatment (RTT) target, but diagnostic waiting times are now part of the NHS Constitution.
+The six-week diagnostic wait was initially introduced as a ‘milestone’ in March 2008 to support the achievement of the 18-week referral to treatment (RTT) target, but diagnostic waiting times are now part of the NHS Constitution.
 This gives patients the legal right to have a diagnostic test within six weeks of the request being sent.

-In June 2010, central performance management of targets was relaxed and this corresponds to the increase in waits over six weeks that were recorded around May 2011.
+In June 2010, central performance management of targets was relaxed and this corresponds to the increase in waits of six weeks or more that were recorded around the summer of 2011.
 The NHS Operating Framework 2012/13 introduced a further expectation that less than 1% of patients should wait six weeks or longer for a diagnostic test.
 The impact of this can be seen clearly, as from February 2012 to November 2013 the proportion stayed around 1%.
 However, since then the 1% target has not been met.
-In June 2018, 2.9% of patients had been waiting longer than six weeks for a diagnostic test.
+In July 2019, 3.5% of patients had been waiting six weeks or more for a diagnostic test.

 About this data